raysofhopes/COMP3040-A2/README.md

 ## FAQs

 1. **Why is Markdown better than a word processor?**

    Markdown is lightweight, portable, and can be easily converted to HTML, making it ideal for online hosting.

 2. **Why is my resume not showing up?**

    Ensure you've enabled GitHub Pages in your repository settings and the file is named `index.md` or correctly linked in your `_config.yml`.

+3. **How do I customize the look of my GitHub Pages site?**

+   You can customize your site by editing the CSS files directly or by using a theme.
+Jekyll themes allow for easy customization and can be set in your _config.yml file.

+4. **Can I use my own domain name with GitHub Pages?**

+   Yes, you can use a custom domain with GitHub Pages by updating your repository's settings and configuring your domain's DNS records accordingly.

 ## Software Stack Used

 - Markdown
-- Visual Studio Code (or your preferred Markdown editor)
+- Visual Studio Code
+- Dillinger
 - GitHub Pages
 - Jekyll